Roll20/roll20-character-sheets/Stars_Without_Number_Revised/ReadMe.md

 ## Changelog

+### 2.4.0

+* Add tracking of permanent System Strain.
+* Fix HP roll for Heroic characters.
+* Added a macro to calculate travel costs.

 ### 2.3.1

 * Fixed a bug causing the sheet to sometimes display an incorrect attack bonus for weapons.